-The benefits of accessing and aggregating deep data about people are too large to ignore; so the great challenge is to figure out how to enable the use of Data for Good while also protecting individual privacy and defending against bad actors.
+The benefits of accessing and aggregating deep data about places and people are too large to ignore; so the great challenge is to figure out how to enable the use of Data for Good while also protecting individual privacy and defending against bad actors.

 Join Us: We’re bringing together a world-class team, see open positions.